Firewalls and Backups

 - Click the Create button to create the rule.

 On the VM instances page, you can find the external IP address for your virtual machine.
 For example, let's say mine is 33.333.333.100.
-From my laptop, if I try to ping that IP address, I won't get a response.
+From my laptop, if I try to ping that IP address, I should not get a response.

-Once you have tested this rule, please delete it.
-Select the check box next to the rule, and then click the Delete button.
+Once you have tested this rule, feel free to keep or delete it.
+To delete it, select the check box next to the rule, and then click the Delete button.

-Google's Firewall rules, at extra cost, now offer the ability to block specific domains (FQDN-based firewalls) and to block geographial regions.
+Note: Google's Firewall rules, at extra cost, now offer the ability to block specific domains (FQDN-based firewalls) and to block geographical regions.

 OS Firewall Applications